osuosl/timesync/README.md

 time spent on various projects and activities.

 This repository contains the TimeSync API specifications and none of the code.
-For an implemenation of TimeSync check out the [timesync-node repository](https://github.com/osuosl/timesync-node)
+For an implementation of TimeSync check out the [timesync-node repository](https://github.com/osuosl/timesync-node)

 Usage